Zwelisha19/katas/learning/exercises/git-basics.md

 Welcome to the Git Adventure exercise!
 This hands-on task will help you practice your understanding of Git.
 If you're new to Git, don't worry.
 You can watch [this short video](https://www.youtube.com/watch?v=8JJ101D3knE) to get an overview of what Git is.

-For a more detailed explanation, you can also check out [this comprehensive README](https://github.com/midastouchtech/katas/blob/main/what-is-git.md) that explains the key concepts of Git.
+For a more detailed explanation, you can also check out [this read me](https://github.com/midastouchtech/katas/blob/main/learning/git/what-is-git.md) that explains the key concepts of Git.

 Now, let's dive into the exercise!